-Go directly to the person causing the problem; tell them that you are being disturbed.
+Go directly to the person causing the problem.
+Or you can use our letter template.

-If this doesn't work you can make a complaint to the council or take the matter to a Magistrates' court yourself.
+If this doesn't work you can make a complaint to us or take the matter to a Magistrates' court yourself.

-Once you have returned the log it will be assessed by a case officer, if we considered it is severe enough we will take the following steps:
+Once you have returned the log it will be assessed by a case officer.
+If we consider it is severe enough we will:

-- An officer will make visits to you or set up specialist noise recording equipment in your property that you will have to operate
+- ask an officer to make visits to you or set up specialist noise recording equipment in your property that you will have to operate.

-If there is enough evidence the council will take formal action to stop the problem.
-You will need to support this action.
+If there is enough evidence we will take formal action to stop the problem, which you will need to support.

 Advice to dog owners